 In 2005, the City applied for and received a construction loan from GEFA for improvements to the water and sewer system.
 The direct borrowings, which have an interest rate of 4.2%, consist of 240 installments of \$12,109.
 In June 2020 the City was notified of the alleviation of interest for the time period of July 1, 2020 through December 31, 2020 and no principal being due or payable during this same time period.
-The payments of principal and interest are to recommence on January 1, 2021.
-The maturity date of the loan is extended six months to March 1, 2029.
+The payments of principal and interest recommenced on January 1, 2021.
+The maturity date of the loan was extended six months to March 1, 2029.
+The loan was paid off during the year ended December 31, 2021.